openshift/openshift-azure/docs/e2e/appinsights.md

 Results can be queries using Kusto queries below:

-Get all Passed & failed test count in last 30 minutes
+Get all passed & failed test count in last 30 minutes
 ```
 customEvents
 | extend componentText = extractjson('$.ComponentTexts', name)